 Proposals have been unveiled for a new 1,000-seat church on the site of another church destroyed by fire in Norwich eleven years ago.

-Soul Church, which is part of the Hillsong Family group of congregations, currently holds three services each Sunday and is outgrowing its current home on Mason Road.
+Soul Church is part of the Hillsong Family group of congregations.
+It currently holds three services each Sunday and is outgrowing its current home on Mason Road.

 Stay up to date with the latest news stories from a Christian perspective.
 Sign up to our daily newsletter and receive more stories like this straight to your inbox every morning.